Lancaster Medical Practice offers a range of services and clinics to ensure we meet your healthcare needs.

 There is further information about countries and vaccinations required on the links below

 It is important to make this initial appointment as early as possible - at least 6 weeks before you travel - as a second appointment will be required with the practice nurse to actually receive the vaccinations.
 These vaccines have to be ordered as they are not a stock vaccine.
 Your second appointment needs to be at least 2 weeks before you travel to allow the vaccines to work.

 Some travel vaccines are ordered on a private prescription and these incur a charge over and above the normal prescription charge.
 This is because not all travel vaccinations are included in the services provided by the NHS.

 Travel Health Questionnaire

-To help us offer the appropriate advice, you will be asked to fill out a travel questionnaire before your appointment, one of our receptionist will ask you to complete it just before you see the nurse.
+To help us offer the appropriate advice, please fill out the online form before coming to see the nurse.